cert-manager/website/content/docs/tutorials/acme/http-validation.md

 `http01` stanza, cert-manager will create a Pod, Service and Ingress that exposes an HTTP endpoint that satisfies the HTTP01 challenge.

-The fields `ingress` and `ingressClass` in the `http01` stanza can be used to control how cert-manager interacts with Ingress resources:
+The fields `name`, `ingressClassName`, and `class` in the `http01` stanza can be used to control how cert-manager interacts with Ingress resources:

-- If the `ingress` field is specified, then an Ingress resource with the same name in the same namespace as the Certificate must already exist and it will be modified only to add the appropriate rules to solve the challenge.
+- If the `name` field is specified, then an Ingress resource with the same name in the same namespace as the Certificate must already exist and it will be modified only to add the appropriate rules to solve the challenge.
   This field is useful for the Google Cloud Loadbalancer ingress controller,